Siohfox/SFox-UCA-WallThrough/DevJournel/DevJournel.md

 ![Initial Image](https://raw.githubusercontent.com/Siohfox/SFox-UCA-WallThrough/refs/heads/main/Screenshots/QuickTimeWallLogicWithPuzzles.jpg)

-### Additional Feedback
+### Additional Implemented/Unimplemented Feedback

 Some extra feedback included that the game was too dark.
 I attempted to make the game lighter and introduced some post processing.
 I cannot say it was too successful, but it was improved a bit.
+Feedback given about the damage system included taking damage when inputting the code wrong, which was swiftly implemented and I believe it is a nice change, allowing the player health to have a use and the development time not to be wasted.
+Someone also suggested having a sprint key, as they didn't like how slow the character was, so this was implemented too.
-Some people asked for colour-blindness accessibility options, however I ran out of time before implementing this change.
+Some people asked for colour-blindness accessibility options, however I ran out of time before implementing this change, I would add it if I had more time.
+Finally, feedback was given about the push puzzle, where two people suggested one of the cubes be a sphere for more difficultness.
+This was added.

 ## Critical Reflection